cairo-book/cairo-book/src/ch07-02-defining-modules-to-control-scope.md

 (in this case, `front_of_house`).
 The body of the module then goes inside curly brackets.
 Inside modules, we can place other modules, as in this case with the modules `hosting` and `serving`.
-Modules can also hold definitions for other items, such as structs, enums, constants, traits, and—as in Listing 6-1—functions.
+Modules can also hold definitions for other items, such as structs, enums, constants, traits, and functions.

 By using modules, we can group related definitions together and name why they’re related.
 Programmers using this code can navigate the code based on the